Kiki Rice: College career

+In October 2022, Kiki became the first college athlete to sign a NIL deal with the Jordan brand.

 On November 7, 2022, Rice made her debut for UCLA, recording 12 points and seven assists in an 84–48 win over Cal Poly.
 On March 3, 2023, she scored a season-high 22 points in a 69–65 upset win over Stanford at the Pac-12 tournament semifinals.
 As a freshman, Rice averaged 11.6 points, 4.5 rebounds and 3 assists per game, making the Pac-12 All-Freshman Team.
 On November 24, she recorded 24 points, 11 rebounds and eight assists in a 78–67 win over AP No. 6 UConn at the Cayman Islands Classic.
 Rice posted her first triple-double on December 7, with 14 points, 10 rebounds, 10 assists and seven steals in a 111–48 victory over Cal State Northridge.

+As a senior in 2025–26, Rice was second on the team in points, rebounds, assists, and steals, and she was named a third-team All-American.
+Rice helped lead UCLA to their first women’s basketball national championship in the NCAA era.

+Professional career

+On April 13, 2026, the Toronto Tempo selected Rice as the sixth overall pick of the 2026 WNBA draft, becoming the first pick in franchise history.

 National team career

 Rice helped the United States under-16 national team win a gold medal at the 2019 FIBA Under-16 Americas Championship in Chile, where she averaged 7.2 points, 4.7 rebounds and 3.7 assists per game.
 She led the United States under-18 national team to a gold medal at the 2022 FIBA Under-18 Americas Championship in Argentina.
 Rice earned tournament MVP honors after averaging 14.3 points, four rebounds and four assists per game.
 At the 2023 FIBA Under-19 World Cup in Spain, she averaged 10 points, 5 rebounds and 2.1 assists per game en route to a gold medal.

 In 3x3 basketball, Rice won a gold medal with the United States at the FIBA 3x3 Under-18 World Cup in Hungary.